Sew your own European-looking vintage Christmas stockings with this free sewing pattern.

 Don’t worry, yours will NOT look like my prototypes 😉

-1.Print the downloadable pattern (end of the post) and lay your pattern on two pieces of fabric (this piece of linen has been folded over).
+1.Print the downloadable pattern (see the end of the post for the pattern) and lay your pattern on two pieces of fabric (the piece of linen I’m using has been folded over).

 2. Cut out the pattern.